 Undergraduates can obtain a Bachelor of Arts degree in a science/engineering program and combine it with our MAT program.
 This pathway is our U2G pathway, allowing you to obtain a bachelor’s and master’s in a total of five years by awarding dual credit during your fourth year of study.

-The College of Education, in partnership with the College of Liberal Arts and Sciences, offers students the opportunity to earn their BA in Chemistry, Biology, Physics, or Environmental Science plus an MAT in Education in as little as five years (it usually takes six years to achieve both).
+The College of Education, in partnership with the College of Liberal Arts and Sciences, offers students the opportunity to earn their BA in any major plus an MAT in Education.
+Those planning to obtain the MAT in Science Education who are not working towards a major in biology, chemistry, environmental sciences, geoscience, or physics will be advised on what courses need to be taken to obtain the MAT in Science Education.
+Students can earn the MAT in Science Education in as little as five years (it usually takes six years to achieve both and depends on course fulfillment).
 Through careful planning, many of the courses required by the MAT program can be taken during the undergraduate years, creating an opportunity to focus the fifth year of study on the comprehensive and student teaching requirements.

 The 4+1 program is currently available in Chemistry, Biology, Physics and Environmental Science.
 As the program progresses, other department areas will be added.